-The local media of Ladysmith, South Africa reports about angry crypto scam victims who torched the residence of Sphelele Mbatha, known as Sgumza, a manager of alleged crypto Ponzi scheme Bitcoin Wallet.
+The local media of Ladysmith, South Africa, reports about angry crypto scam victims who torched the residence of Sphelele Mbatha, known as Sgumza, a manager of alleged crypto Ponzi scheme Bitcoin Wallet.

 12 July, 2019 | AtoZ Markets – According to the local media, the police have recently been investigating an unnamed Ponzi Scheme in Ladysmith.
 This unknown scam could be the aforementioned Bitcoin Wallet, which minimally appears to have made get-rich-quick promises to prospective investors.

-The community member, who preferred to stay anonymous shared some details with the local media how Ponzi scheme Bitcoin Wallet worked.
+The community member, who preferred to stay anonymous, shared some details with the local media how Ponzi scheme Bitcoin Wallet worked.

-According to the source, it was an investment scheme which owner promised to double investors’ money within a matter of weeks.
+According to the source, it was an investment scheme which the owner promised to double investors’ money within a matter of weeks.
 The campaign’s official was speculating in the media, saying:

-While speaking on crypto scam victims Mbatha noted, that people must go online and collect their funds.
+While speaking on crypto scam victims, Mbatha noted, that people must go online and collect their funds.

 Think we missed something?
 Let us know in the comments section below.